Sorcerer

 You can sacrifice spell slots to gain additional sorcery points.
 You learn other ways to use your sorcery points as you reach higher levels.
 Converting a Spell Slot to Sorcery Points:

-You can transform 2 Spell Points into 1 sorcery point.
-This requires a bonus action.
+As a Reaction, you can transform 2 Spell Points into 1 sorcery point.

 Metamagic I